RodrigoFP51/quant_reg/README.md

 ## Project NCEES

-the idea of thep project is to analyze and understand how the variables on the dataset drive the cost change in USA colleges.
+the idea of the project is to analyze and understand how the variables on the dataset drive the cost change in USA colleges through EDA and Quantile Regression.